Tips for Picking Up and Returning a Rental Car

 When Dropping Off Your Car

 Once you're at the rental office, inspect the car with the attendant to be sure there are no new problems.
-Some drivers take pictures of the returned vehicle as proof of its condition (an especially good idea at unstaffed after-hours drop-off points).
+Some drivers take pictures of the vehicle as proof of its condition (an especially good idea at unstaffed after-hours drop-off points).
 Ask for a copy of the final condition report and keep it until you've seen your credit-card statement.
 Unexpected charges that show up on your credit-card statement are easier to dispute if you have good documentation on hand.

 If you're relying on your credit card's collision coverage and you have a balance to pay at the returns desk, remember to use that same card — using a different card could invalidate your coverage.